vincr04/DESeq2_workshop/Instructions.md

 ```
 We can now visualise the **count matrix**, to make sure it actually contains our data.

 >The count matrix likely contains several thousands of rows (one per gene).
-What command would you use to display only a few rows?
+What command would you use to display only the first few rows?
 >Can you tell how many rows and columns this table has?
-If you don't know, use Google
+If you don't know how to, use Google

 We can also visualise the **sample information** (it is a small table so we can just display it entirely).